São Tomé and Príncipe: Languages

 Portuguese is the official and the de facto national language of São Tomé and Príncipe, with about 98.4% speaking it, a significant share as their native language, and it has been spoken in the islands since the end of the 15th century.
-Restructured variants of Portuguese or Portuguese creoles are also spoken: Forro, a creole language (36.2%), Cape Verdean Creole (8.5%), Angolar (6.6%), and Principense (1%).
+Portuguese creoles are also spoken: Forro, a creole language (36.2%), Cape Verdean Creole (8.5%), Angolar Creole (6.6%), and Principense Creole (1%).
 French (6.8%) and English (4.9%) are foreign languages taught in schools.

 Religion

-The majority of residents belongs to the local branch of the Roman Catholic Church, which in turn retains close ties with the church in Portugal.
+The majority of residents belong to the local branch of the Catholic Church, which in turn retains close ties with the church in Portugal.
 Sizeable Protestant minorities of Seventh-day Adventists and other Evangelical Protestants exist, as well as a small but growing Muslim population.